thes3m/express-ts-rest-generator/README.md

-# Express API Generator
+# Express TS REST Generator

-Writing REST API on the server side can take quite some time and it takes even more time to implement client side code that fetches and parses data from REST endpoints. `express-api-generator` was created to simplify that process and provide methods that allow you to expose a class from server side to the client side and generate a service class that will connect to the server endpoints.
+Writing REST API on the server side can take quite some time and it takes even more time to implement client side code that fetches and parses data from REST endpoints. `express-ts-rest-generator` was created to simplify that process and provide methods that allow you to expose a class from server side to the client side and generate a service class that will connect to the server endpoints.
 While doing this it preserves method signatures so the client class will contain same method signatures and parameters as on the server side and since the process is automated you can simply recompile and get the new interfaces when the server API changes.

-`express-api-generator` is a Typescript library for generating Express Router from Typescript class and client side class for connecting to the same generated REST API.
+`express-ts-rest-generator` is a Typescript library for generating Express Router from Typescript class and client side class for connecting to the same generated REST API.
 By fully utilizing this library you can eliminate an option for writing a REST API on client and server side and simply use same method calls on the client side as you wrote class on the server side while the library transparently hides the logic of how both of them comunicate between eachother.

 The library contains 2 parts:
 * the utilities that converts a Typescript class to express `Router` to be used with `express`